hyperledger/indy-node/design/anoncreds.md

     * If it's in between intervals, then get the right interval, and get the left value (`from`) of this interval.
 1. Use generic logic to get the root of the State trie at the time `to` found above.
-1. Lookup State Trie with the found root to find the state at that time (the same way as in Steps 1 and 2)
+1. Lookup State Trie with the found root to find the state at that time (the same way as in Step 1)

 So, we will have not more than 2 lookups for each request.